idaholab/MontePy/README.md

 * Cannot handle vertical input mode.
-* Does not support editing tallies in an easy way.
+* Does not support editing tallies in a user-friendly way.
-* Does not support editing source definition in an easy way.
+* Does not support editing source definition in a user-friendly way.

 ## Bugs, Requests and Development